emdgroup/react-lib/packages/auth/README.md

 • `Optional` **redirectUri**: `string`

-Overwrite the redirect URI, default to the current hostname + `/auth`.
+Overwrite the redirect URI, defaults to the current hostname + `/auth`.

 ___